RoccoW36/assign2-react-movie-app/README.md

 ## 🧩 Features

 - 🔍 **Browse movies, TV shows, and actors** from TMDB
-- ✍️ **Add and read movie reviews**.
+- ✍️ **Add and read movie reviews** – submit reviews on favourite movies; read my movie reviews stored in the backend.
-- 🧠 **Fantasy movie builder** – create and manage fantasy movie entries (Note: fantasy movies are stored **locally**, not in the backend).
+- 🧠 **Fantasy movie builder** – create and manage fantasy movie entries (Note: fantasy movies are stored **locally**, not in the backend)
-- 🧾 **Manage personal lists** – favourites, must-watch lists.
+- 🧾 **Manage personal lists** – mark favourites and build must-watch playlists for upcoming movies and airing TV shows
-- 🔒 **Private routes** – certain pages only accessible to logged-in users.
+- 🔒 **Private routes** – certain pages only accessible to logged-in users: my movie reviews, fantasy movie details, create fantasy movie form, submit movie review form
-- 🗂️ **Filtering and sorting** – by genre, popularity, release date, vote average, and more.
+- 🗂️ **Filtering and sorting** – by genre, popularity, release date, vote average, and more
-- 📄 **Pagination UI** – on movie, TV show, and actor listing pages.
+- 📄 **Pagination UI** – on movie, TV show, and actor listing pages
-- 🔁 **Smooth client-side routing** for seamless transitions between pages.
+- 🔁 **Smooth client-side routing** for seamless transitions between pages
-- 🧑‍🤝‍🧑 **Favourites** – allow users to mark their favourite movies, TV shows, and actors.
+- 🧑‍🤝‍🧑 **Favourites** – allow users to mark their favourite movies, TV shows, and actors

-### New Features:
-- **Fantasy Movie Creation**: Users can create fantasy movie records with limited details (Title, Overview, Genres, Release Date, Runtime, and Production Companies).
-These fantasy movies are stored **locally** in the frontend and are not submitted to the backend.
-- **Multi-Criteria Search**: Implemented a search feature to search movies, TV shows, and actors based on multiple criteria (genre, popularity, release year, etc.).
-- **Advanced Pagination**: Pagination integrated using MUI's `<Pagination />` component with client-side state caching via React Query for smoother and faster page transitions.
-- **Movie Reviews**: Users can submit reviews for movies, which are stored in DynamoDB for later retrieval and display on the app.

 ---